-Everything you need to know about the telescope goldfish
+Everything you need to know about the telescope fish

-Although the telescope goldfish has bulging and symmetrical eyes, it lacks low visibility.
-However, it has become one of the most preferred species because its behaviour is very calm, although if you want it to last for five or ten years, special attention and care are needed.
+Although the telescope fish has bulging and symmetrical eyes, it lacks low visibility.
+However, it has become one of the most chosen species by users because its behavior is very calm, although if you want it to last for five or ten years you need special attention and care.

 |Scientific Name:||Carassius auratus auratus|

 |Tankmates:||Other slow swimmers (Celestial, Bubble Eye)|

 It should be mentioned that this genus has several varieties of existence around the world, most of them maintain a great resemblance.
 Among the best known we can mention:

 - Bubble eyes

 - Lion’s head

 - Dragon Eye

 The one that stands out most for its great resemblance to the telescope is the Demekin, the only thing that changes is the color of the fins and its tail is larger.
 Despite having a lot of similarity, the Demekin fish does not have a double fin, much less have parallel fins attached to its round and short body, and the lower part of its fins are shaped like a butterfly.